random-bits-studio/rainbowkit-use-siwe-auth/README.md

 for configuring Iron Session, Setting up the API routes, and wrapping your app with `<SiweProvider>`.

-Your application tree should now contain the following:
+Once completed, your application tree should now contain the following:

 ```
 my-project